substance/substance/README.md

 # Substance

 Substance is a JavaScript library for web-based content editing.
-Build simple text editors or full-featured publishing systems.
-Substance provides you building blocks for your very custom editor.
-Here's some demos:
+It provides building blocks for realizing custom text editors or full-featured publishing systems.

+See Substance in action:

 - **[Substance HTML Editor](http://cdn.substance.io/html-editor)** - A minimal HTML editor component based on Substance
 - **[Lens Writer](http://cdn.substance.io/lens-writer)** - A full-fledged scientific editor